billynewport/datasurface/docs/DataTransformer.md

 ## How Data transformers and data platforms interact

 When a consumer defines a Workspace, they also specify their non functional requirements.
 These requirements lead to the Ecosystem choosing a Dataplatform to host the data pipeline for that Workspace.
-A workspace may use multiple pipelines and therefore multiple data platforms.
+A workspace may use multiple pipelines (one per Datasetgroup) and therefore multiple data platforms.
 An example would be a Workspace that has a DatasetGroup which requires a table with near time latency whilst another DatasetGroup has the same dataset with a forensic pipeline requirement (full milestoning).
 A consumer may calculate real time pricing with the near time dataset and end of day pricing with the forensic dataset.

 The output datastore for a Datatransformer can thus be running twice (or more) on different data platforms possible for the same consumer.
 An Apache Beam pipeline implementation could run data in pulses through the transformer to a streaming DSG in a Workspace while another batch data platform also pulls data through the transformer for the batch based datasets in the Workspace.